 Acoustic Partner Highlight: Holosonics Audio Spotlight

 “Audio Spotlight directional sound technology creates a tight, narrow beam of audio that can be controlled with the same precision as light.
-By aiming an Audio Spotlight speaker at a desired listening area, sound is focused specifically on one listener while silence is maintained in the immediate area that surrounds the beam of sound.”
+By aiming an Audio Spotlight speaker at the desired listening area, the sound is focused specifically on one listener while silence is maintained in the immediate area that surrounds the beam of sound.”

-How can Evans Help you Achieve Effective Control Room Acoustics?
+How Can Evans Help You Achieve Effective Control Room Acoustics?

 - Does your layout plan consider noise locations and noise sources?

-- Are you considering the overall building design, the individual control room(s) and console equipment type/positioning?
+- Are you considering the overall building design, the individual control room(s), and console equipment type/positioning?

-- Does your control room construction design consider speaker locations, acoustic paneling and materials?
+- Does your control room construction design consider speaker locations, acoustic paneling, and materials?

-This was the first part in a two-part series on Acoustics.
+This was the first part of a two-part series on Acoustics.
 In part 2, we will outline different areas of the control room and what can be done to best mitigate and optimize sound.
 Hint: it will get you looking both up and down to see how your acoustics can be improved.

 The second part will be posted within the next 2 weeks so stay tuned.
 In the meantime, read more on our blog or learn more about our innovative control room solutions here.

 As always you can reach out to us through our contact form to discuss specific details about your project.
-To learn more about how technology can impact the design and function of modern control room environments then download the insightful white paper: “Changing the Way we Think About Control Rooms”.
+To learn more about how technology can impact the design and function of modern control room environments then download the insightful white paper: “Changing the Way We Think About Control Rooms”.